Imlive data leak

 - In case of stolen Driver License – Notify the Department of Motor Vehicles in your state.
 Ask them to flag your license number so that the police are extra attentive to any person who tries to identify themselves with this license.

 - Stay alert and monitor your accounts frequently.
-Good idea to use google alerts, and set your username(s), to track websites where these usernames may appears, and look for suspicious activity.
+Good idea to use google alerts, and set your username(s), to track websites where these usernames may appear, and look for suspicious activity.

 - Be aware, and prepare yourself against social engineering attacks, and phising (Scammers might not have enough info to use your online accounts, but they can use your leaked data to scam you or services you use.

 They might try to use the stolen data to convince you that they are from a legitimate company and to get other sensitive information out of you.
 Don’t fall into their trap!